Python syntax and semantics: Logical operators

 The boolean operators and and or use minimal evaluation.
 For example, y == 0 or x/y > 100 will never raise a divide-by-zero exception.
 These operators return the value of the last operand evaluated, rather than True or False.
 Thus the expression (4 and 5) evaluates to 5, and (4 or 5) evaluates to 4.

 Functional programming

-As mentioned above, another strength of Python is the availability of a functional programming style.
-As may be expected, this makes working with lists and other collections much more straightforward.
+A strength of Python is the availability of a functional programming style, which makes working with lists and other collections much more straightforward.

 Comprehensions

 One such construction is the list comprehension, which can be expressed with the following format: